 Proxies also use external servers.
 These proxy servers route traffic from user devices and give each data packet a new IP address.
 As far as outsiders are concerned, user traffic comes from the proxy's remote server.
 This is a major benefit when accessing geo-restricted web content.

 Proxies also tend to be associated with individual applications.
 They process traffic from web browsers or streaming games.
-But proxies do not provide all-around privacy at an operating system level.
+But proxies do not provide all-round privacy at an operating system level.

 Understanding the main proxy types

-There are various different types of proxy servers, and each has its own use cases:
+There are various different types of proxy server, and each has its own use cases:

-• SOCKS5 proxies.
-SOCKS proxies work on the application level and route traffic from specific apps.
-For example, a SOCKS5 proxy could be assigned to route Skype conversations securely.
+SOCKS5 proxies – SOCKS proxies work on the application level and route traffic from specific apps.
+For example, a SOCKS5 proxy could be assigned to securely route Skype conversations.
 SOCKS5 proxies are flexible but tend to be slower than HTTP versions.

 1. VPNs provide encryption